 Therefore, we are committed to implementing as many supporting initiatives (both big and small) over the coming years, to help us reach our net zero target.

-As part of our climate action strategy and a stepping stone towards net zero we aim to be carbon neutral by 2022.
+As part of our climate action strategy and a stepping stone towards net zero we became a Certified Carbon Neutral Business in October 2022.

 To support our sustainability targets, we want 40% of our company vehicles to be electric by 2024.